-- FC-2.2.10 Conventional bank licensees must take reasonable steps to ensure that they receive and maintain up-to-date copies of the identification documents specified in Chapter FC-1.
-Conventional bank licensees must require all customers to provide up-to-date identification documents in their standard terms and conditions of business. - FC-2.2.11 Conventional bank licensees must review and update their customer due diligence information at least every three years.
-If, upon performing such a review, copies of identification documents are more than 12 months out of date, the conventional bank licensee must take steps to obtain updated copies as soon as possible.
+Islamic bank licensees must take reasonable steps to ensure that they receive and maintain up-to-date copies of the identification documents specified in Chapter FC-1.
+Islamic bank licensees must require all customers to provide up-to-date identification documents in their standard terms and conditions of business.

+Islamic bank licensees must review and update their customer due diligence information at least every three years.
+If, upon performing such a review, copies of identification documents are more than 12 months out of date, the Islamic bank licensee must take steps to obtain updated copies as soon as possible.

-MODULE FC: Financial Crime CHAPTER FC-3: Money transfers and alternative remittances
+MODULE FC: Financial Crime CHAPTER FC-3: Money Transfers and Alternative Remittances

-FC-3.1 Electronic transfers
+FC-3.1 Electronic Transfers